awsdocs/amazon-connect-admin-guide/doc_source/configure-saml.md

 To enable SAML\-based authentication for Amazon Connect, you must create an identity provider in the IAM console\.
 For more information, see [Enabling SAML 2\.0 Federated Users to Access the AWS Management Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-saml.html)\.

 The process to create an identity provider for AWS is the same for Amazon Connect\.
-For step 7 in the flow diagram, the client is sent to your Amazon Connect instance instead of the AWS Management Console\.
+Step 6 in the above flow diagram shows the client is sent to your Amazon Connect instance instead of the AWS Management Console\.

 The steps necessary to enable SAML federation with AWS include: